 Pronunciation of 'Araceae'

-The word 'Araceae' refers to a family of flowering plants commonly known as the arum family.
-It is pronounced as 'ˈærəsiː' or 'ˌærəˈsiː' in English (en-US).
+The word 'Araceae' refers to a family of monocotyledonous flowering plants commonly known as the arum family.
+It is pronounced as 'ˈærəsiː' or 'ˌærəˈsiː' in English.

-The term 'Araceae' originates from New Latin, derived from 'Arum,' which is a genus within this plant family.
+The term 'Araceae' originates from New Latin, derived from 'Arum,' which is a genus within the family, combined with the suffix '-aceae,' which is used to denote plant families.

 Pronunciation Details